webplatform/docs/concepts/Internet_and_Web/The_History_of_the_Web/index.md

 === The Web Standards Project ===

 In 1998, the browser market was dominated by Internet Explorer 4 and Netscape Navigator 4.
-A beta version of Internet Explorer 5 was then released, and it implemented a new and proprietary dynamic HTML, which meant that professional web developers needed to know five ''different'' ways of writing JavaScript.
+A beta version of Internet Explorer 5 was released.
+It implemented new and proprietary dynamic HTML, which meant that professional web developers needed to know five ''different'' ways of writing JavaScript.

 As a result, a group of professional web developers and designers banded together.
-This group called themselves the [http://www.webstandards.org/ Web Standards Project (WaSP)].
-The idea was that by calling the W3C documents standards rather than recommendations, they might be able to convince Microsoft and Netscape to support them.
+They called themselves the [http://www.webstandards.org/ Web Standards Project (WaSP)].
+By calling the W3C documents standards rather than recommendations, they thought they might be able to convince Microsoft and Netscape to support them.

 The early method of spreading the call to action was to use a traditional advertising technique called a roadblock, where a company would take out an advert on all broadcast channels at the same time, so no matter how a viewer would flick between channels, they would get exactly the same message.
 The WaSP published an article simultaneously on various web development focused sites including builder.com, Wired online, and some popular mailing lists.